 Supplementary Figure Legend

 Figure S1.
-Top: mRNA differential expression of individual proliferation genes (AURKA, CCNB1, MKI67, and MYBL2) and cancer invasion of genes (CTSL2 and MMP11) and the bladder cancer marker, UPK3A, in biopsy samples (from patients with bladder cancer at pretreatment and after treatment at 5 mg/kg and 15 mg/kg.
+Top: mRNA differential expression of individual proliferation genes (AURKA, CCNB1, MKI67, and MYBL2) and cancer invasion genes (CTSL2 and MMP11) and the bladder cancer marker, UPK3A, in biopsy samples (from patients with bladder cancer at pretreatment and after treatment at 5 mg/kg and 15 mg/kg.
 Bottom: Composite differential expression score from pretreatment and post-treatment tissues

 of proliferation, invasion, and bladder cancer markers in cohorts 5 mg/kg and 15 mg/kg.